neuralmagic/deepsparse/docs/user-guide/deepsparse-docker.md

 ```
 ## DeepSparse Server Example

-Built on the popular FastAPI and Uvicorn stack, DeepSparse Server enables you to set-up a REST endpoint for serving inferences over HTTP.
-Since DeepSparse Server wraps the Pipeline API, it inherits all of the utilities provided by Pipelines.
+Built on the popular FastAPI and Uvicorn stack, DeepSparse Server enables you to set up a REST endpoint for serving inferences over HTTP.
+Since DeepSparse Server wraps the Pipeline API, it inherits all the utilities provided by Pipelines.

 Start the `deepsparse` container in interactive mode and publish the containers port 5543 to the local machine's port 5543 to expose the port outside the container.